Our Global Ocean

 by Andrew Marszal

-The first entire ecosystem to be destroyed by human activity
+Coral reefs will likely be the first entire ecosystem to be destroyed by human activity

 Australia's Great Barrier Reef